Natural value. What is a natural number? History, scope, properties

 Integers

-General idea of natural numbers
+General understanding of natural numbers

 All natural numbers are arranged in ascending order and form number series, starting with the smallest natural number, which is one.